feaser/openblt/Host/Source/LibOpenBLT/bindings/python/README.rst

     print('LibOpenBLT version:', openblt.version_get_string())

 Have a look at the function headers inside openblt.lib for details on how to call the functions, including examples.
+A video tutorial about getting started with the Python bindings is available in this `blog article <https://www.feaser.com/en/blog/?p=208>`_.

 Run-time libraries